 The vast majority of states with EERS programs enacted legislation creating a framework for efficiency targets and implementation, while a smaller number enforce efficiency requirements by regulation only.
-In particular, five of the 27 states with EERS programs currently in effect, including Arizona, Arkansas, New Hampshire, New York, and Oregon, implement their binding EERS requirements through state utility commission order without any statutory directive.
-At least five states—Delaware, Utah, Missouri, South Dakota and Virginia— and Washington, D.C. currently implement voluntary goals without any binding requirements.
+In particular, five of the 28 states with EERS programs currently in effect, including Arizona, Arkansas, New Hampshire, New York, and Oregon, implement their binding EERS requirements through state utility commission order without any statutory directive.
+At least four states—Delaware, Utah, Missouri, and South Dakota— and Washington, D.C. currently implement voluntary goals without any binding requirements.
 State EERS policies also diverge on a number of design elements, including the stringency of the targets set, the entities regulated, and the use of spending restrictions or requirements.

 Four states have designated a third party other than the state utility commission or regulated utility to administer their EERS programs.
 Maine, Oregon, Vermont, and Wisconsin all rely on third-party administrators to ensure utilities meet energy efficiency targets.
 In these states, the EERS plans developed by the third-party administrator are reviewed and approved by the state utility commission.

 At least two states, North Carolina and Nevada, currently implement binding EERS requirements through a joint Renewable Portfolio-Energy Efficiency Standard.
 Other states like Utah and South Dakota combined voluntary RPS and energy efficiency targets and allow for a portion of a utility’s RPS compliance obligation to be satisfied through energy efficiency or demand-side measures.